-As mentioned in section 5.1 of this document, to help ensure the approximation of the Daily Cost Factor transmitted to dealers/ advisers daily will not result in misleading information being reported to the dealers'/ advisers' clients, IFMs will have controls in place to monitor on a reasonable periodic basis suitable for their businesses whether there are variations (i.e. doing a current time assessment) in the MER and TER compared to the values used to calculate the Daily Cost Factors that have been transmitted to dealers/advisers up to that point in time.
-During these periodic assessments, IFMs will apply the "materiality assessment" (see "materiality assessment" in section 8.2 below).
+As mentioned in section 5.1 of this document, to help ensure the approximation of the Daily Cost Factor transmitted to Dealers and PM firms daily will not result in misleading information being reported to Dealers and PM firms' clients, IFMs should have controls in place to monitor on a reasonable periodic basis suitable for their businesses whether there are variations (i.e., doing a current time assessment) in the MER and TER compared to the values used to calculate the Daily Cost Factors that have been transmitted to Dealers and PM firms up to that point in time.
+During these periodic assessments, IFMs should apply the "materiality threshold" (see "materiality threshold" in section 8.2 below).